drac-0/Linux_Dedicated_Ransomware/README.md

-repo as a documentation for this short-mid term project of mine
+Repo as a documentation for this short-mid term project of mine

 Created at 09/09/2025

-linux dedicated ransomware

 task list:
 1. filecollector